 Do you want to start a lifestyle blog, yet feel overwhelmed with where to start?

 When I first started a lifestyle blog in February 2017, I felt the same way.
-Since then, I’ve rebranded what feels like one million times until settling on writing about working while traveling.
+Starting a blog feels like you’re tackling an endless to-do list!
+On top of that, putting yourself and your writing out there is intimidating.
+Plus, how do people niche down on a topic?
+I’ve rebranded what feels like one million times until settling on writing about working while traveling.

 But one of the most important parts about my journey is that I just started.